TonyLianLong/WeirdMajorExplorer/README.md

 # Credit

-Major names in the code came from UChicago's website.
+Major names in the code come from UChicago's website.

 # License